-NAT allows the NetFlow records to be directly transmitted to a collector without a tunnel.
-It lets you configure the destination IP of one or more collectors and the source IP of the GigaVUE V Series node interface through which the NetFlow records are sent out.
+NAT allows the NetFlow records to be directly transmitted to a collector without a tunnel

 The NetFlow records are exported to the collector over UDP protocol with the configurable source IP and destination IP.

 Note: Only one NAT can be added per monitoring session.